 Instructions to the editor: please insert the following paragraph into P136L50 in the subclause 11.55.1.4 Sensing measurement session in 11bf D1.2 as shown below:

+Upon reception of a Sensing Measurement Response frame with the Status Code equals to REQUEST_DECLINED, the sensing initiator should not transmit a new Sensing Measurement Request frame within the time Decline Duraiton field indicates.

 Instructions to the editor: please make the following changes to P133L54 to P133L60 in the subclause 11.55.1.4 Sensing measurement session in 11bf D1.2 as shown below:

 The sensing responder should transmit the Sensing Measurement Response frame within aSensingFrameExchangeExpiry (see Table 11-29a (Sensing procedure timing-related parameters)) timeout period in response to the Sensing Measurement Request frame.
+The sensing responder shall set the Measurement Session ID field in the Sensing Measurement Response frame to the value set in this field in the Sensing Measurement Request frame sent by the sensing initiator (#1649).
 If the sensing initiator does not receive the Sensing Measurement Response frame within this timeout period, or if a Sensing Measurement Response frame is received with a status code other than SUCCESS, the sensing measurement session shall be considered unsuccessful (#1103, *0718).

 CID 2105